BYOD and personal device policies in K12 and schools

 BYOD in High school

 By high school, students will be well into the routine of completing work and projects at home for school.
-They will likely be using their own devices to accomplish this and familiar and comfortable with their specific personal device.
+They will likely be using their own devices, including mobile devices, to accomplish this and will be familiar and comfortable with their specific personal device.
 Allowing them to continue using their own devices in school and even offering academic software to them on their own devices helps to remove obstacles to learning and achieving and opens up the options of where and when they can work on academic projects.

 Why is BYOD important in schools?

 BYOD policies in schools help to introduce students to completing work from their own devices in preparation for higher education and employment.
 In an ever-more-digital world, getting used to using personal devices to complete work can help desensitize students to the potential distractions offered by those devices.
 BYOD can also help students learn to manage their time effectively in a society where the lines between work time and free time are becoming more and more blurred.